Cardiovascular Magnetic Resonance

 B. No Ionizing Radiation

-Unlike CT scans or nuclear imaging, CMR does not use ionizing radiation, making it a safer option for repeated imaging or for use in younger patients and pregnant women.
-This is particularly important in patients who require long-term follow-up or monitoring for chronic conditions.
+Unlike CT or nuclear imaging, CMR does not expose patients to ionizing radiation, making it safer for repeated use, particularly in younger patients and those requiring long-term follow-up.

 C. Comprehensive Assessment